d4l3k/WebSync/README.md

 TODO
 ----
 WebSync uses [Waffle.IO](https://waffle.io/d4l3k/WebSync) for issues.
-Waffle.IO is just a nice way of organizing GitHub issues, so you can just look at those instead.
+Waffle.IO is just a nice way of organizing GitHub issues, but you can just look at those instead.

 Dependencies
 ----